Liu-group/AutoSolvate/docs/UserManual.rst

      - Default Value
      - Valid Range
    * - Solute
-     - The molecule or group of molecules of interest, specifically structural and dynamic behavior over time in a solvent.
+     - The molecule or group of molecules of interest.
 The file path to solute xyz file is accepted.
      - str
      - ""
      - Not given
    * - Solvent
-     - The substance used to mimic the environment surrounding a solute molecule in molecular interactions and dynamics studies.
+     - The substance used to mimic the environment surrounding a solute molecule.
 Available solvents:'water', 'methanol', 'chloroform', 'nma', 'acetonitrile'.
      - str
      - 'water'
      - NA